Measuring Average Handling Time (AHT) is still important for many contact centres, but times vary greatly between advisors.

 Have we missed any other reasons for large variations in handling time between advisors?

-If so, please let us know in the comments section below.
+If so, please let us know in an email to Call Centre Helper.